open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 #### Run all NFs in Visited PLMN

-Since NFs in the Visited PLMN can use IP addresses, we will use the default configuration.
+Since NFs in the V-PLMN can use IP addresses, we will use the default configuration.

 ```
 $ ./install/bin/open5gs-amfd